shahreyar-abeer/my_blog/content/contact/_index.md

   </div>

 Send me a message if you are in the mood.
-I always have time for a coffee!
+I might have time for a coffee.

 <div class="container">